unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

 ## Bibliography

-- Avrich, Paul H. _The Short Course and Soviet Historiography_.
-Political Science Quarterly, Vol. 75, No. 4 (Dec., 1960), pp. 539-553.
+- Avrich, Paul H. "The Short Course and Soviet Historiography". _Political Science Quarterly_, Vol. 75, No. 4 (Dec., 1960), pp. 539-553.

-- White, James D. _Leon Trotsky and Soviet Historiography of the Russian Revolution (1918–1931)_.
-Routledge, 2021.

-- Eissenstat, Bernard W. _M.
-N. Pokrovsky and Soviet Historiography: Some Reconsiderations_.
-Slavic Review, Vol. 28, No. 4 (Dec., 1969), pp. 604-618.

-- Baron, Samuel H. _Plekhanov, Trotsky, and the Development of Soviet Historiography_.
-Soviet Studies, Vol. 26, No. 3 (Jul., 1974), pp. 380-395

-- Banerji, Arup. _Notes on the Histories of History in the Soviet Union_.
-Economic and Political Weekly, Vol. 41, No. 9 (Mar.
+- Banerji, Arup.
+"Notes on the Histories of History in the Soviet Union". _Economic and Political Weekly_, Vol. 41, No. 9 (Mar.
 4-10, 2006), pp. 826-833

+- Baron, Samuel H. "Plekhanov, Trotsky, and the Development of Soviet Historiography". _Soviet Studies_, Vol. 26, No. 3 (Jul., 1974), pp. 380-395

+- Eissenstat, Bernard W. "M. N. Pokrovsky and Soviet Historiography: Some Reconsiderations". _Slavic Review_, Vol. 28, No. 4 (Dec., 1969), pp. 604-618.

+- Enteen, George M. "Marxists versus Non-Marxists: Soviet Historiography in the 1920s". _Slavic Review_, Vol. 35, No. 1 (Mar., 1976), pp. 91-110

 - Mazour, Anatole G. _Modern Russian Historiography_.
 Greenwood Press, 1975.

-- Enteen, George M. _Marxists versus Non-Marxists: Soviet Historiography in the 1920s_.
-Slavic Review, Vol. 35, No. 1 (Mar., 1976), pp. 91-110
+- White, James D. _Leon Trotsky and Soviet Historiography of the Russian Revolution (1918–1931)_.
+Routledge, 2021.